How Can We Solve the Smart Tech E-Waste Problem?

 2. Resell and Buy Used

 Some individuals may need the latest technology to succeed in their occupation.
 For example, a farmer may need the latest cattle tracker to keep track of his growing herd.
-In upgrade-reliant cases, consumers can sell their old devices rather than throwing them away.
+In upgrade-reliant cases, consumers can sell or donate their old devices rather than throwing them away.
 Reselling gives products a second life, reducing unnecessary landfill waste.
 Trading in old smart devices can also be another option.

 Consumers can also choose to purchase used electronics to minimize e-waste challenges.
 Many companies, such as Amazon®, Apple®, and Walmart®, sell refurbished smart devices at a reduced cost, helping individuals save money and help protect the environment.

 A new study found that e-waste is declining as Americans ditch cathode-ray tube (CRT) TVs and bulky computer monitors.
 Many consumers opt for smaller devices, such as smartphones, smartwatches, and smart assistants that do it all.
 They can use their smartphones to work and send messages, watch TV, and more.

 America promotes a “more is better” mentality.
 When individuals purchase new electronics, it is essential to look beyond that lens and consider the effects of future e-waste.